 We started with a deep love of bread and a desire to create something REAL.
 To offer bread made by hand and filled with soul.
 To incorporate the Benedictine foundations or work and prayer into everyday life.
 To build community around the table once again.

 To make the best darn loaf of bread you've ever tasted!

 Matt started baking in middle school.
 After taking a cooking class he developed his first chocolate chip cookie recipe (which became a family favorite and much requested Christmas/birthday gift).

 After years of baking for family and friends, momentum grew and a small cottage bakery was formed.

-Now, with the opportunity to open a brick and mortar bakery, the St.Lezin family is leaving California to plant new roots in Red Oak, Iowa where the Neighborhood Bakehouse will open its doors summer/fall of 2022!
+With the opportunity to open a brick and mortar bakery, the St.Lezin family left California to plant new roots in Red Oak, Iowa where the Neighborhood Bakehouse openned its doors in 2023!

 Specializing in artisan bread, Neighborhood Bakehouse is committed to the best in heritage and ancient grains as well as using sustainable local ingredients.